trimble-oss/website-modus-bootstrap.trimble.com/content/getting-started/index.md

 ---
 title: "Getting Started"
 layout: "single"
-description: "The Modus Front-end Framework is an HTML/CSS library developed as a common, open source platform for all of Trimble's web applications.
-The framework is designed and managed by the Trimble UX Council."
+description: "Modus Bootstrap is an HTML/CSS library developed as a common, open source platform for all of Trimble's web applications."
 start: true
 aliases:
   - "developers/"